-Most people don’t know when they’ve developed a dependence on a substance.
+Most people don’t know when they’ve developed a physical and emotional dependence on a substance.
 Many ask, “Can you have a drinking problem and not be an alcoholic?”

 The answer is yes, and only help in the early stages can stop it from getting worse.
 Intervention by friends and family should happen as soon as possible, but to do that, everyone needs to know what to look for.